Courses and Activities

 The Stanford Game Design Thinking Research Group studies the intersection of game design (as a science), behavior design, and neuroscience.

-Spring 2016: Engineering Education and Online Learning: Chris Bennett is co-instructing EDUC/ENG 391 with Professor Candace Thille in Stanford Graduate School of Education.
+Spring 2016: Engineering Education and Online Learning EDUC/ENG 391.
+Chris Bennett is co-instructing this class with Professor Candace Thille in Stanford Graduate School of Education.
 Candace and Chris are teaching cross-discipline Masters and PhD students how to design and create effective online learning modules.
-Candace is using her vast knowledge and experience in developing Open Learning from Carnegie Mellon and Stanford, while Chris is bringing a practitioners view from 20 years of game design and development experience.
+Candace is using her vast knowledge and experience in developing Open Learning from Carnegie Mellon and Stanford, while Chris is bringing a practitioner view from 20 years of game design and development experience.

 Spring 2015: Chris Bennett partnered with the Stanford Graduate School of Education’s Learning, Design and Technology Program to teach a one-credit Directed Research (EDUC 490) course in Game Design Thinking.

 Fall 2014: Getting to Trust in Conflict Environments: Chris co-taught a pop-up course at the Stanford d.school with Peace Innovation Lab Co-Directors Mark Nelson and Margarita Quihuis, and Lab Security and Development Lead Karen Guittieri.
 Joining the teaching team was Colonel Robert C. Jones (ret.) of the US Special Operations Command.
 We explored how Game Design Thinking, behavior design and online sharing economy can disrupt the way we understand and build trust in conflict environments.